 Dental implants are the gold standard in tooth replacement.
 They mimic the structure of natural teeth, which makes them extremely strong and comfortable.
-Most dental offices favor implants that are made out of a titanium alloy.
-While titanium is quite strong, and it works well for most patients, Dr. Langston offers an alternative that is even more biocompatible than titanium: ceramic dental implants in Sunnyvale, TX.
+Most dental offices offer implants that are made out of a titanium alloy.
+While titanium is quite strong, and it works well for most patients, Dr. Langston offers an alternative that is even more biocompatible: ceramic dental implants in Sunnyvale, TX.

 A dental implant is a small cylinder that gets placed into the jawbone.
 It fuses with the jawbone in a process known as osseointegration.
-It thus is able to act as a substitute for the root of a lost tooth.
+It acts as a substitute for the root of a lost tooth.
 Restorations (crowns, bridges, or dentures) get placed on top of the implants to replace the visible portion of the lost teeth.

 In addition to using ceramic dental implants, Dr. Langston takes other measures to ensure that the entire tooth replacement process is as holistic as possible from beginning to end.
 For example, if you do not have adequate bone structure to support dental implants, you will require a bone graft.
 For your bone graft, you have the option of using platelet-rich fibrin (PRF) to promote healing.
 PRF has platelets from your own blood, which can work to speed up your recovery time following the graft.

 It’s fairly common for dental implant patients to need some type of oral surgery before they can receive their new teeth, namely tooth extractions.
 When giving you your initial exam, if Dr. Langston finds any infected or failing teeth, he will recommend having them removed before you undergo implant surgery.
 This will guarantee your safety and make the process go much smoother as well.
 Fortunately, he can complete any necessary procedures himself.